Miraarchana/SpringFramework/TransactionManagement.md

 | Read_Committed   | Not possible                                                                 | Possible As T2 can modify  existing records even if first is not committed | Possible As T2 can insert records even if T1 is not committed. |
 | Read_Uncommitted | Reading data when T1 is not committed If T1 rollback T2 will have wrong data | Possible                                                                   | Possible                                                       |

+Benefits of different isolation levels
+ - READ_UNCOMMITTED prevents nothing.
+It's the zero isolation level
+-  READ_COMMITTED prevents just one, i.e. Dirty reads
+-  REPEATABLE_READ prevents two anomalies: Dirty reads and Non-repeatable reads
+-  SERIALIZABLE prevents all three anomalies: Dirty reads, Non-repeatable reads and Phantom reads

+Isolation Level in SpringBoot:
+	- is the default level in underlying database. i.e., If underlying database is MySQL, the isolation level is REPETABLE_READ.

 ~~~ // Using Transactional annotation we can define any isolation level supported by the underlying database.
 	@Transactional(isolation = Isolation.SERIALIZABLE)